 Do not forget to keep eco friendly in mind when buying cushions and pillows for your outdoor furniture.
 There are several great lines of recycled fabrics for outdoor patio furniture, one of the best being Geobella.
 These poly-based fabrics are putting plastic bottles and grocery bags to good use with breathable, cotton like fabrics that do not mildew, dry fast and hold their color against fading.

 According to the American Society Of Interior Designers, about 85 percent of everything manufactured in this country finds its way to the landfill in less than one year.
 Do not waste your money on cheap outdoor furniture only to add waste to the landfill a year later.
-Shop eco friendly outdoor furniture with which to create an outdoor oasis you can enjoy for many summers to come.
+Create an outdoor oasis you can enjoy for many summers to come with long-lasting furniture for the outdoors.